 Getting Cole in Your Christmas Stocking

-Hollywood movie star Jessica (Taylor Cole) is heading to the Christmas loving town of Homestead to shoot her latest movie which she is also working as producer on although things are awkward as her ex, Vince (Jeff Branson), is also in the movie.
-But things get interesting when Jessica meets Matt (Michael Rady) who whilst a widowed single dad is also the owner of the local inn where Jessica is staying as well as the town's mayor who unlike the rest of the town is not thrilled about having a movie shot in their town.
+Hollywood movie star Jessica (Taylor Cole - Christmas Festival of Ice) is heading to the Christmas loving town of Homestead to shoot her latest movie which she is also working as producer on although things are awkward as her ex, Vince (Jeff Branson), is also in the movie.
+But things get interesting when Jessica meets Matt (Michael Rady - A Joyous Christmas) who whilst a widowed single dad is also the owner of the local inn where Jessica is staying as well as the town's mayor who unlike the rest of the town is not thrilled about having a movie shot their.
 Whilst Jessica in truth doesn't do Christmas she finds herself changing as she spends time with Matt and his daughter Sophie (Brooklyn Rae Silzer).
 Question is, what will happen when the movie shoot is over?